 In recent months it has been requested by buyers who are purchasing flats within a building that is 18m or more in height.
 It is worth noting that an EWS1 form relates to the whole building and not individual flats.
 If you are selling your flat and the buyer requests an EWS1 form, you need to refer the query to the building’s freeholder.

-If you would like advice on EWS1 forms contact McCarthy Partnership and we can advise on the best way to proceed.
+If you would like advice on EWS1 forms contact MCP and we can advise on the best way to proceed.